Tradition and history of the most famous Italian dishes in the world! Here is the list of Italian foods you should try.

 This is because food in Italy is a matter of feelings, of sharing with family and friends, a bit like in the scenes of “Eat, Pray, Love” where Julia Roberts rediscovers table time.
 Perhaps it is thanks to this spirit of sharing that some dishes belonging to our tradition are now everyone’s food, such as Pizza, the world’s best-loved comfort food and the first most eaten food, and along with it the ragu on Sundays, Panettone at Christmas, Tiramisu.
 Popular foods of Italy that are widely shared throughout the world but which identify us because they are strongly linked to festivities that mark the time we spend with family.

 Below, you will find a list of Italian dishes, more or less well known, that will be useful for travellers hungry for knowledge or Italian enthusiasts.
-You will find curious hints, anecdotes or ideas to make a traditional Italian delicacy together with someone special, rediscovering the care needed both in the kitchen and in love!
+You will find curious hints, anecdotes or ideas to make traditional Italian delicacies together with someone special, rediscovering the care needed both in the kitchen and in love!

 Discover the most popular Italian food… Not to be missed!